 (Note: We make a small commission on any of the affiliate links in this article.
 They don’t cost you anything, but they help us keep this site running, so thanks in advance if you choose to purchase anything through those links!)

-Is this possibly the best bass guitar under $200?
+Is this possibly the best entry level bass guitar on the market?

 The Squier Bronco Bass is a short-scale bass that’s perfect for beginners or as a budget bass for almost anyone.
 The Squier series is Fender’s line of lower-priced instruments aimed at younger bass players or anyone on a tight budget.
 It might take some setup to get just right when you first purchase it, but that’s very common with basses no matter what the price point.